hhuss2/Movie-Recommender/README.md

 ## Features

-- **Personalized Movie Recommendations**: Get tailored movie suggestions based preferences.
+- **Personalized Movie Recommendations**: Get tailored movie suggestions based on your preferences.
-- **Search Functionality**: Search for movies after inputting a movie name.
-Inputting genre and min rating are optional.
+- **Search Functionality**: Search for recommendations using a movie name.
+Optionally, filter by genre and minimum rating.
 - **Image Carousel**: Browse movie posters in a carousel format.

 ## Technologies Used